 Still curious about emergency dentistry?
 For any specific concerns, please don’t hesitate to call us and speak to one of our friendly staff members.
 However, if you have a busy schedule, or you just like doing your own research, we’ve included the answers to some of the most frequently asked questions about dental emergencies below.
 Read on to learn more!

 If you’re having an emergency that is potentially life-threatening, you should always go to an urgent care facility for medical attention.
 These injuries include jaw fractures, deep facial wounds, difficulty breathing, and uncontrollable bleeding.
-However, for any other dental emergency like a broken or knocked out tooth, it’s best to visit our office.
-Our emergency dentist, Dr. Heck, has the training and technology necessary to repair your smile and get you out of pain, whereas an ER will have limited dental resources.
-When in doubt, please don’t hesitate to contact our office for assistance.
+For other dental emergency, like a broken or knocked out tooth, it’s best to visit our office.
+Emergency rooms can give you medication but you will probably need to visit a dentist for emergency treatment.

 While there is absolutely no substitute for proper emergency treatment, there are some steps you can take to provide yourself with temporary relief.
-There are obviously over the counter pain medications to make yourself more comfortable, and you can use a cold compress to numb pain.
+There are over the counter pain medications to make yourself more comfortable, and you can use a cold compress to numb pain.
 However, if you’re in a real bind, used tea packets and crushed garlic have properties that can ease discomfort and sensitivity.
-Remember, as soon as you notice a problem with your smile, contact our office before it gets worse.

 I Need a Checkup & Cleaning I Need a Dentist for My Child I am Worried about Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I Want to Improve My Smile I am Interested in Sleep Apnea Treatment I Head/Neck/Jaw Pain Sedation Dental Implants View Our Other Services